Oghuz20/diabetes-prediction/README.md

 This project builds a machine learning model to predict diabetes using health indicators such as HbA1c level, blood glucose level, age, BMI, and more.
 A Stacking Ensemble is used to combine the strengths of multiple classifiers, and special care is taken to handle class imbalance, especially minimizing Type II errors (false negatives).

-## 📊 Dataset
+## 📊 Dataset Source
-The data is sourced from Kaggle's diabetes health indicators dataset and includes features like:
-- HbA1c level
-- Blood glucose level
-- BMI
-- Age
-- Gender
-- Smoking history
+This dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
+It contains anonymized patient health indicators used for diabetes classification.

 ## 🚀 Model Architecture
 We use a **StackingClassifier** with the following base learners: